 Fresh and Dried Cranberry, Orange, and Walnut Tart

-Cranberries deserve to make more than just one or two holiday appearances.
-Not only are they a rich source of antioxidants that have been shown to improve cholesterol profiles, they're loaded with vitamin C, potassium, fiber, and ellagic acid, which may protect against certain kinds of cancer.
-Walnuts, meanwhile, provide heart-healthy omega-3 fatty acids, plus B vitamins, vitamin E, and selenium.
+Not only are cranberries a rich source of antioxidants that have been shown to improve cholesterol profiles, they're loaded with vitamin C, potassium, fiber, and ellagic acid, which may protect against certain kinds of cancer.

 1 cup whole-wheat pastry flour or white all-purpose flour (or a mixture of both)

 1 tablespoon light brown sugar or maple sugar